-The business is now in its tenth year of operation and has enjoyed consistent growth in its total banking book for most of that period.
-The 2014/15 financial year in particular has seen the branch perform well ahead of budget and ahead of its regional peers.
+The business is now in its eleventh year of operation and has enjoyed consistent growth in its total banking book for most of that period.
+The 2015/16 financial year has presented challenges due to the competitive nature of the banking environment in Australia, however the branch has performed well in comparison to its regional peers.

 The company generates revenue by sharing the margin from banking products and services with Bendigo and Adelaide Bank Limited according to the terms of its franchise agreement, hence growth in total book automatically leads to growth in revenue.
+The company's revenue is managed by the Board to provide for: